hortonworks-gallery/iotdemo-service/README.md

 /root/start_ambari.sh
 ```

 - **Make sure Storm, HBase, Kafka, Hive are up and Falcon is down** and all these services are out of maintenance mode.
-You can run below from Ambari server as a shortcut
+You can SSH into Ambari server node and run the below as a shortcut.
+  - Before proceeding, you may want to wait a few minutes to ensure they stay up reliably or the demo setup may fail.
+If they do not, you may need to increase the memory/cpus allocated to the VM.

 ```
 #Ambari password